hthoma/BitCard/README.md

   - Easy Wallet Creation
   - QR Code Wallet Scanner
   - NFC Card Scanning for private keys

-# ToDo

-  - Lifecycle fix with QR code scanner
   - Price Index
   - Database storing of public keys

-  - Probably a lot more
+# ToDo

+  - Nothing planned, however a lot could be done to improve the app.
+Feel free to fork if interested